AmberC0209/PaddleX/docs/pipeline_usage/tutorials/information_extraction_pipelines/document_scene_information_extraction.en.md

     )
 chat_result.print()
 ```
-**Note**: Currently, the large language model only supports Ernie.
+<b>Note</b>: Currently, the large language model only supports Ernie.
 You can obtain the relevant ak/sk (access_token) on the [Baidu Cloud Qianfan Platform](https://console.bce.baidu.com/qianfan/ais/console/onlineService) or [Baidu AIStudio Community](https://aistudio.baidu.com/).
 If you use the Baidu Cloud Qianfan Platform, you can refer to the [AK and SK Authentication API Calling Process](https://cloud.baidu.com/doc/WENXINWORKSHOP/s/Hlwerugt8) to obtain ak/sk.
 If you use Baidu AIStudio Community, you can obtain the access_token from the [Baidu AIStudio Community Access Token](https://aistudio.baidu.com/account/accessToken).

 After running, the output is as follows: